Aveco Plans U.S. Expansion

 Roger Crooks, vice president of sales and marketing, described the central theme behind all Aveco products and services as, “the glue that holds a pile of equipment together to make it all work as a consistent system.”

-At the press conference, Crooks highlighted Aveco's collection of applications, the ASTRA Suite of Tools, which is designed to facilitate a broadcast facility's ingest, content management and master control, as well as live production of news and other programming.
+At a Monday press conference, Crooks highlighted Aveco’s collection of applications, the ASTRA Suite of Tools, which is designed to facilitate a broadcast facility’s ingest, content management and master control, as well as live production of news and other programming.

-Also of note, Aveco and Prime Image, the maker of Time Tailor technology for time compressing TV programming, have teamed up to integrate Time Tailor functionality into Aveco broadcast control systems for real-time time compression during playback. © 2011 NAB
+Also of note, Aveco and Prime Image, the maker of Time Tailor technology for time compressing TV programming, have teamed up to integrate Time Tailor functionality into Aveco broadcast control systems for realtime time compression during playback.

 The latest product and technology information